 Today, Bloomington is a regional center for industry and commerce.
 Ranked No. 3 for “Best Places For Business Careers” by Forbes, as well as one of the Top 50 “Hottest Small Cities for Entrepreneurs” by Entrepreneur Magazine, Bloomington has developed into a great place to live and work.
 The Mill, Bloomington’s center for entrepreneurship serves as the heart of the area’s startup ecosystem.
 The city is also home to a growing tech industry as well as medical manufacturing with major employers such as Cook, Catelent, and Baxter present in the area.

 The area’s natural beauty makes Bloomington ideal for an outdoor excursion.
-Home to the state’s only national forest, its largest inland lake, and a large number of parks, Bloomington offers a wide variety of outdoor recreational opportunities.
+Home to the state’s only national forest, its largest inland lake, and a large number of parks including Switchyard Park and Lower Cascades Park, Bloomington offers a wide variety of outdoor recreational opportunities.
 The Hoosier National Forest offers over 230 miles of hiking, horseback and mountain biking trails.
-Lake Monroe is a large and popular venue for boating, fishing, water-skiing, and more.
+Seasonal recreation is found on lakes Lemon and Griffy while Lake Monroe is a large and popular venue for boating, fishing, water-skiing, and more.